Electricity Rates by State (2026): Where Yours Ranks - article hero image

 What is the cheapest state for electricity?

-Utah, Idaho, and Washington consistently have the lowest residential electricity rates, typically 10-11¢ per kWh.
+North Dakota, Utah, Washington, and Wyoming consistently have the lowest residential electricity rates, typically 11-12¢ per kWh.
 These states benefit from abundant hydroelectric power and low-cost natural resources.
 Among deregulated states, Texas offers some of the lowest available rates when consumers actively shop for competitive plans.

 How do I find my current electricity rate?